reasonml/reasonml.github.io/docs/what-and-why.md

 This isn't what Reason is about.

-The core runtime semantics of OCaml (how it behaves at runtime) maps straightforwardly to JavaScript\*.
-If one leaves out a few corners of JavaScript and adds a few nice features, one can actually compile to pretty readable JS and directly use 80% of JavaScript's ecosystem & tooling.
-On top of that, you can use that same language to compile to barebone assembly, iOS, Android and even [microcontrollers](http://www.algo-prog.info/ocapic/web/index.php?id=ocapic)!
+The core runtime semantics of OCaml (how it behaves at runtime) feels a whole lot like JavaScript, which not only makes it easier to learn, but also gives users access to a set of tools to compile to barebone assembly, iOS, Android and even [microcontrollers](http://www.algo-prog.info/ocapic/web/index.php?id=ocapic)!

-However, it's unclear which features of JS to reshape, in order to fit it into the mold of a language designed around fast semantics and sound typing.
-But we can _work backward_, from a language that has been designed from the ground up around performance and safety, and make some adjustments so that it looks and acts a bit more like the better part of the familiar web language we've come to know.

-All these decisions made it so that, for common use-cases, the learning curve of Reason isn't really higher than learning JS + a gradual type system; in return, you get:
+For common use-cases, the learning curve of Reason isn't really higher than learning JS + a gradual type system; in return, you get:

 - **A rock solid type system**.
 OCaml types have 100% coverage (every line of code), inference (types can be deduced and aren't required to be written manually), and soundness (once it compiles, the types are guaranteed to be accurate).
 - **A focus on simplicity & pragmatism**.
 Reason allows opt-in side-effect, mutation and objects for familiarity & interop, while keeping the rest of the language pure, immutable and functional.
-- **A focus on performance & size**.
-Reason is used to compile to JavaScript using the build system, [`bsb`](https://bucklescript.github.io/docs/en/build-overview.html), which finishes incremental builds in less than 100ms.
-The resulting output is also [tiny](https://twitter.com/bobzhang1988/status/827562467148623875).
-- **Incremental learning & codebase conversion**.
-Reap the benefits of a fully typed file from day one.
-If everything else fails, [paste some raw JavaScript snippets right in your Reason file](interop.md).
-- **Great ecosystem & tooling**.
-Use [your favorite editor](editor-plugins.md), [your favorite NPM package](libraries.md), and any of your [favorite](https://github.com/reasonml/reason-react) [existing](https://github.com/reasonml-community/bs-jest) [stack](https://webpack.js.org).
+- **Great Native ecosystem & tooling**.
+Use [your favorite editor](editor-plugins.md), [your favorite NPM package](libraries.md), and a set of [native libraries](https://reason-native.com) to help you build great native applications!

-\* Don't believe it?
-Check our [JS -> Reason cheat sheet](syntax-cheatsheet.md) or try a few snippets of Reason in [the playground](/try.html) and observe the output at the right!

 ## Why OCaml As The Backing Language?
 Why Not [My Favorite Language]?